Pedro Braillard Poccard

 Néstor Pedro Braillard Poccard (born 8 April 1954) is an Argentinian politician, who served as Governor of Corrientes Province between 1997 and 1999 when he was displaced by an impeachment.
-Also, he served as National Senator representing Corrientes between 2015 and 2021.
+He also served as National Senator representing Corrientes between 2015 and 2021.
 Since 2021 he has served as Vice Governor of Corrientes.

 He studied law at the National University of the Northeast, where he is now a professor in the Law Department.